-- A member who has agreed to teach a course under III.12.1 may submit a written request to the Dean (copy to the Chair) to bank a course release in lieu of per course remuneration.
+A member who has agreed to teach a course under III.15.1 may submit a written request to the Dean (copy to the Chair) to bank a course release in lieu of per course remuneration.
 Banking will be permitted to a maximum of three (3) course releases.
-Use of banked course releases, in order to facilitate identified research projects, shall be subject to the following conditions: - i) a member's proposal for specific course releases must be submitted in writing to the Dean (copy to the Chair) by October 15 of the academic year prior to the academic year for which the course releases are requested; - ii) the proposed course releases must be supported by the member's Chair and approved by the Dean; - iii) the departmental/program recommendation must consider proposals for course releases in relation to its sabbatical plan (see IV.5.2.5.1), and approved course releases shall be appropriately noted on the sabbatical plan;
+Use of banked course releases, in order to facilitate identified research projects, shall be subject to the following conditions:

+- i) a member's proposal for specific course releases must be submitted in writing to the Dean (copy to the Chair) by October 15th of the academic year prior to the academic year for which the course releases are requested; - ii) the proposed course releases must be supported by the member's Departmental/